IgniteUI/igniteui-docfx/en/components/overlay-scroll.md

 ```
 <div class="divider"></div>

 To change the scrolling strategy, used by the overlay, override the [`scrollStrategy`]({environment:angularApiUrl}/interfaces/iscrollstrategy.html) property of the [`overlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) object passed to the overlay.
-If strategy was already attached you should detach previously generated ID:
+If a strategy was already attached you should detach the previously generated ID:
 ```typescript
 // overlaySettings is an existing object of type OverlaySettings
 // to override the scroll strategy